 The superzoom DSLR-shape camera with a retractable lens, are bridge cameras for you.
 But let’s not go into the details just yet.
 You might probably be having a bit know-how of these bridge cameras, that’s why you’re probably here.

 But apart from the general knowledge, it’s still no less than a challenge, to grab onto one of the best bridge cameras of 2016.

-For the amateurs and some of the prosumers, it’s more than necessary to do a comprehensive survey, before they finally settle for a best one-and for that, one simply have to go through a tons and tons of reviews which are easily available online.
+For the amateurs and some of the prosumers, it’s more than necessary to do a comprehensive survey, before they finally settle for the best one and for that, one simply have to go through tons and tons of reviews which are easily available online.
 And apart from all the googling, the percentage of finding the updated price tags of the products is hardly possible.

 Because it’s the increasing demand of the prosumers that the bridge cameras should be of top-class and as well as cheap no one wants to go all bankrupt, now do they?

 A few setbacks to the bridge cameras is that they consist of a fixed lens….OUCH!
 That means you won’t be able to replace it with some other lens in order to take a close up shot!

 Secondly, the picture quality of these bridge cameras is not up to the mark as enjoyed by some of the other DSLR users, this is because the sensors which are used are comparatively smaller in size.